 How do you become a productive academic writer, scholar or researcher?
-At Prolifiko, we’ve been working with The London School of Economics’ Impact blog to explain the findings of our user research into academic writing.
+At Prolifiko, we’ve been working with The London School of Economics’ Impact blog to explain the findings of our research into academic writing.
 This is what we found.

 Today, scholars are under huge pressure to write and publish – but an ever growing mountain of teaching, admin and management is stopping them from doing just that.